 - Create a collaboration and collaboration workspace

 - Invite guests to the collaboration

-Guests are defined as participant organizations that are invited by the host.
-Once a guest has been identified, the guest's organization administrator will do the following to join a collaboration and share content among participants:
+Guests in a collaboration are defined as ArcGIS Enterprise 10.5.1 and later deployments that are invited by the host.
+An administrator of each guest organization does the following to join a collaboration and share content among participants:

 - Accept an invitation to collaborate

 - Configure sync settings for the collaboration workspace